esl/MongooseIM/doc/modules/mod_event_pusher_rabbit.md

 #### Event messages ordering

-`available_worker` strategy ensures that user events will be delivered to a RabbitMQ server properly ordered in time.
+`available_worker` strategy does not ensure that user events will be delivered to a RabbitMQ server properly ordered in time.

 [mod_event_pusher]: ./mod_event_pusher.md